ttiffom3/UCD-CSCI-1410-Homeworks/README.md

+# Class Info
-# CSCI1410 University of Colorado Denver
+  University: University of Colorado at Denver
+  Name: Fundementals of programming

 ## Programming Assignment 1